Simulation Software for Underground Mining.

 When conditions change, re-run the scenario with updated parameters.
 Understand the range of outcomes under the new configuration — not just a revised average.

-Know What the Shift Can Actually Deliver.
+Understand What the Shift Delivers.

 See cycle times, loader utilisation, truck interactions, and advance rates across the probability range.
 Hand the Supervisor a plan that reflects what the mine can do, not what it would do if everything went perfectly.